 Reticulation options have been developed for both Darfield and Kirwee.
 Both Darfield and Kirwee would be served primarily by gravity sewers, with low-pressure sewer catchments used where required.
+This is an stimuls project and budgets were reviewed as part of the 2021 LTP.

 In the budget, we have allowed to build Darfield & Kirwee reticulation in stages.
 Stage 1 will focus on new development areas.
-Stage 2 and 3 will extend reticulation to existing properties
+Stage 2 and 3 will extend reticulation to existing properties.
+These stages would be delayed as a result of 2021 LTP deliberations.